 Are you ready to turn it on?
 Let’s go!

 Mike Simpson offers training for teachers, trainers and educators interested in education and design technology.
+Via Tdot Studio, you may also take courses in digital media.

 Presentation: Turn It On (Part One, Part Two)Creating Digital Capability in the Classroom / Tips for Teachers Working with Digital Media